emgerber88/brain_tumor_CNN_classifier/README.md

 From this data, I constructed an overall dataset with five classes (pituitary, meningioma, glioma, no tumor, other tumor).
 When building my models, I prioritized maximizing accuracy - the overall proportion of correct predictions by the model.
 In refining this model in the future I would likely prioritize recall most highly since a false negative is a potentially fatal error, but given the limited scope of the training data accuracy felt appropriate for now.

 My preprocessing included splitting the data into train and test sets, and using image augmentation to increase the size of the training data.
-I tested a variety of different CNN architectures, eventually settling on a relatively simple model with two convolutional and max pooling layers, two dense layers, and a classification layer.
-The model achieved roughly a 90.9% accuracy score on test data.
+I tested a variety of different CNN architectures, eventually settling on a transfer learning approach using the pre-trained weights for the VGG-16 model.
+The model achieved roughly a 94% accuracy score on test data.

 ## Business Understanding
 According to the [National Brain Tumor Society](https://braintumor.org/brain-tumors/about-brain-tumors/brain-tumor-facts/), an estimated 700,000 people in the United States are living with a primary brain tumor.
 Over 94,000 people will receive a brain tumor diagnosis in 2023, and over 18,000 people will die as a result of brain tumors.
 Even so-called "benign" tumors can have massively deleterious impacts on a patient's quality of life - and malignant tumors such as gliomas can often be fatal.